 Throughout the course of the book, Iyov is meant to learn humility, and to understand that it is not his place to evaluate or question God.
 By accepting his suffering, Iyov becomes a better person.
 As the commentary in The Israel Bible demonstrates, sometimes it is those who Hashem loves most that He causes to suffer, because by doing so, He makes them stronger.

 Whether or not we can pinpoint a reason for Iyov’s suffering, one thing is clear at the end of the book.
 We must always remember that there is a Divine ruler who controls the world with ultimate wisdom and a perfect sense of justice.
 Though we may not be able to understand His reasons for running the world as He does, we must put our trust in Him alone, and believe that everything He does is for the best.

 There is a debate among the Sages of the Talmud (Bava Batra 15a) regarding the period during which Iyov lived.
 A number of opinions are recorded, differing from one another by many generations.
 There is even one opinion that says he did not live at all, and the story of his suffering is a parable, meant to serve as a model for dealing with suffering and understanding why it occurs.
 It has also been suggested that the focus of the book is not general, universal human suffering, but the specific suffering of the Jewish people.
 Indeed, Iyov’s homeland, the land of Utz, is understood by many as another name for the land of Israel.

 The Jewish people have suffered considerably over the ages.
-Throughout history, they have lost everything from their families to their possessions, their homes and even their homeland.
+Throughout history, they have lost everything, from their families to their possessions, their homes and even their homeland.

-Though we might never be able to fully answer the question of why Israel had to suffer so much throughout history as they did, the Book of Job reminds us that we must always trust in the Lord.
-We believe that the suffering of Israel is ultimately for the good, and we must have the
+Though we might never be able to fully answer the question of why Israel had to suffer throughout history as much as they did, Sefer Iyov reminds us that we must always trust in Hashem.
+We believe that Israel’s suffering of is ultimately for the good, and we must have the